 - Speaker-Arbiter.
-The session is attended by the Speaker-Arbiter who, in addition to the powers described in clause 30, monitors whether the proceedings run according to the Complaints Handling Rules, and – if required – reports the details of the case to the members of the Adjudication Panel.
+The session is attended by the Speaker-Arbiter who, in addition to the powers described in clause 30, monitors whether the proceedings run according these Rules, and – if required – reports the details of the case to the members of the Adjudication Panel.
 For the same reasons the Speaker-Arbiter can also listen to the deliberations if such a decision is made by Adjudication Panel members.

 - Arguments of the parties.
 During the session of the Adjudication Panel, the parties have the right to deliver 15-minute speeches and then 7-minute replies in the following order: first the complainant and then the complainee.
 The Adjudication Panel may consider the complaint and adopt a resolution even if a party or parties are absent or do not take part in the meeting despite being present.

 - Resolution.
-The Adjudication Panel shall adopt a resolution in which, depending on the circumstances found, it shall:
+The Adjudication Panel, in cases other than those described in clause 35 of these Rules, shall adopt a resolution in which, depending on the circumstances found, it shall:

 a) reject the complaint if, according to the Advertising Council Statute or the Code, the complaint is not within the competence of KER,